PaulGhibs/P3_01_Xcode/README.md

 This project have been made under OpenClassRooms classes, as a third project.

 How can you Play ?
-Terminal ask you ton type name for three players in a team, they can choose between six differents characters and choose to fight which opponent to attack.
+Terminal ask you to type name for three players in a team, they can choose between six differents characters and choose to fight which opponent to attack.